voidiii/MyGameEngine/README.md

 7/27/2023
 I realized that, neither of Spring or Pendulum shoud be my piority right now so I decided to try to implement Minkowski sum and GJK for collision detection for complex 2D polygon

+7/30/2023
+Done with GJK for collision detection, now in theroy any convex will be able to detect collision.
+I just need to find a better to resolve the collision, which I think I will have to implement rotation first